cmesias/Dreamshaper-methods/README.md

 - Different sampling methods using Dreamshaper_6BakedVae.safetesors model/checkpoint.
 - Link to model/checkpont: https://huggingface.co/Lykon/DreamShaper

-Prompt is at the very bottom of page.
+Prompt and PC details at the very bottom of page.

 ---------------------------------------------------